Marijuana is one of the most commonly used drugs

 icon

-Marijuana can be addictive, though it causes a habitual addiction or dependence rather than a purely physical addiction as with harsher drugs.
+Marijuana can be addictive, leading to habitual dependence rather than the purely physical addiction seen with harder drugs.
 A habitual addiction can still be harmful and difficult to stop, especially for those with co-occurring disorders.

 02